DrBoltzmann/CarND-Advanced-Lane-Lines/project_writeup.md

 #### 2.2 Top_Down Perspective Transform

-The top_down perspective transform was applied using the `cv2.warpPerspective()` and `cv2.getPerspectiveTransform()` functions.
+Initially, the top_down perspective transform was applied using the `cv2.warpPerspective()` and `cv2.getPerspectiveTransform()` functions.
 The arguments for `cv2.getPerspectiveTransform()` include src and dst, which are the source and destination coordinates warpPerspectivly, defining how the image needs to be warped to achieve the top_down perspective.
 M and Minv then are referenced in `cv2.warpPerspective()` as needed for the top_down and then later the inverse transformation, which will be needed at the end of the pipeline.
 The `src` and `dst` coordinates are define as follows:

 * bot_width = 0.74 # percent of bottom trapizoid height
 * mid_width = 0.08 # percent of middle trapizoid height